vippsas/vipps-magento/docs/documentation.md

 * *Placement Failed* - All attempts were unsuccessful.
 * *Canceled* - The payment has been cancelled.
   Cancellation can be initiated by the customer in Vipps MobilePay or manually/automatically by *Adobe Commerce for Quotes* in *Placement Failed* status.
 * *Cancel Failed* - The payment could not be cancelled.
-Record in this status and require admin/developer interaction.
+Records in this status require admin/developer interaction.

 ## Enable debug mode / requests profiling